nameko/nameko/docs/cli.rst

     $ nameko shell

 Launch an interactive python shell for working with remote nameko services.
-This is a regular interactive interpreter, with a special module ``n`` added to the builtin namespace, providing the ability to make RPC calls and dispatch events.
+This is a regular interactive interpreter, with a special module ``n`` added to the built-in namespace, providing the ability to make RPC calls and dispatch events.

 Making an RPC call to "target_service":